Prince's Golf Club: History

 Prince's is the only club to host The Open just once.
-The club remains an Open Championship Local Final Qualifying course, and hosted qualifying again in 2011 when The Open returned to Royal St. George's; Prince's professional golfer Francis McGuirk finished tied second to claim one of the three available spaces.
+The club remains an Open Championship Local Final Qualifying course, and hosted qualifying in 2011 when The Open returned to Royal St. George's.
+Prince's professional golfer Francis McGuirk finished tied second to claim one of the three available spaces.

-Prince's has also hosted various other senior and minor professional tournaments, and a number of tournaments for amateurs, including the 1956 Curtis Cup, the 2006 Amateur Championship (co-hosted with Royal St George's), the 2006 Ladies' British Open Amateur Stroke Play Championship, the 2008 Senior Open Amateur Championship (co-hosted with Royal Cinque Ports Golf Club) and the 2013 Amateur Championship (co-hosted with Royal Cinque Ports Golf Club).
+Prince's has also hosted other senior and minor professional tournaments, and a number of tournaments for amateurs, including the 1956 Curtis Cup, the 2006 Amateur Championship (co-hosted with Royal St George's), the 2006 Ladies' British Open Amateur Stroke Play Championship, the 2008 Senior Open Amateur Championship (co-hosted with Royal Cinque Ports Golf Club) and the 2013 Amateur Championship (co-hosted with Royal Cinque Ports Golf Club).
+The club is scheduled to host the 2030 Walker Cup.

-The late WWII ace, Member of Parliament and 1949 Walker Cup captain Percy Belgrave "Laddie" Lucas was born in the old clubhouse at Prince's, his father being the first club secretary.
+The WWII ace, Member of Parliament and 1949 Walker Cup captain Laddie Lucas was born in the old clubhouse at Prince's, his father being the first club secretary.
 During WWII, Lucas used his knowledge of the course to make an emergency landing after his Spitfire was crippled over northern France.
 Today, a commemorative plaque by the 4th tee on the Himalayas course marks the spot where he landed.
 In memory of Lucas, Prince's hosts an annual golf tournament, the Laddie Lucas Spoon, for boys and girls aged 8–13 years.

 Phil Mickelson and Gary Player are both honorary life members of Prince's Golf Club.
 Ladies European Tour player Helen Wadsworth is a former member and played at Prince's as a junior.

 In August 2009 Troon Golf announced an agreement to take over course management at Prince's and the club has undertaken a number of renovations to the course.